RaeannW/RaeannW/README.md

 I'm a front-end developer and designer located near the St. Louis Metro Area.
 I'm currently a Front-End/React Developer Intern at Ascension.

 ### I'm currently learning:
-🌱 React
+🌱 React & Next.js
 ✨ WordPress development -> Learning how to use PHP with WP REST API.
-Building a local WordPress dev enviornment using Local by Flywheel.
+Building a local WordPress dev enviornment using Laragon.
 🌸 Occasionally dabbling in Three.js & Spline with 3D models I've created in Blender
 📫 How to reach me: rae@raeanncreativedesign.com